laravel-france/OLD-laravel-france-doc/documents/v3/contrib/command-line.md

 <a name="getting-started"></a>
 ## Getting Started

-This tutorial explains the basics of contributing to a project on [GitHub](https://github.com/) via the command-line.
+This tutorial explains Les bases of contributing to a project on [GitHub](https://github.com/) via the command-line.
 The workflow can apply to most projects on GitHub, but in this case, we will be focused on the [Laravel](https://github.com/laravel/laravel) project.
 This tutorial is applicable to OSX, Linux and Windows.

 This tutorial assumes you have installed [Git](http://git-scm.com/) and you have created a [GitHub account](https://github.com/signup/free).
 If you haven't already, look at the [Laravel on GitHub](/docs/contrib/github) documentation in order to familiarize yourself with Laravel's repositories and branches.